Josh Bell Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.
+- The Padres pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.

-- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.86).
+- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.85).

-- Padres pitchers combine to surrender 140 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Padres pitchers combine to surrender 141 home runs (1.1 per game), the 10th-fewest in the league.

-- The lefty last appeared on Thursday against the Baltimore Orioles, when he tossed six innings, allowing two earned runs while giving up three hits.
+- His most recent appearance was on Saturday against the Arizona Diamondbacks, when the righty tossed six scoreless innings while giving up five hits.

+- The 33-year-old has an ERA of 3.92, with 9 strikeouts per nine innings, in 19 games this season.
+Opponents have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.